Masterclass Series: Simplifying Software Architecture4 min readReading Time: 3 minutes

 “Architecture represents the significant design decisions that shape a system,” – Gary Booch, originator of the Unified Modeling Language.

 Architecture plays a vital role in shaping the efficiency of any system.
-Therefore it is essential to evaluate the direct impact it has on all tech systems.
+Therefore it is essential to evaluate the direct impact it has on all technological systems.
 In recent times, the complexity of software systems has risen exponentially.
 And as a result, so has the need for quality software architecture.

 It’s important to remember this — the right software architecture is one that helps the product grow.